About Me

 Risk Minimization from Adaptively Collected Data

-Aurélien Bibaut, Nathan Kallus, Maria Dimakopoulou, Antoine Chambaz, Mark van der Laan (NeurIPS 2021)
+Bibaut, Kallus, Dimakopoulou, Chambaz, van der Laan (NeurIPS 2021)

 Empirical risk minimization (ERM) is the workhorse of machine learning, whether for classification and regression or for off-policy learning, but its model-agnostic guarantees can fail when we use adaptively collected data.
 We study a generic importance sampling weighted ERM algorithm for using adaptively collected data to minimize the average of a loss function over a hypothesis class and provide first-of-their-kind generalization guarantees and fast convergence rates.
 Our results are based on a new maximal inequality that leverages the importance sampling structure to obtain rates with the right dependence on the exploration rate.
 For regression, we provide fast rates that leverage the strong convexity of squared-error loss.
 For policy learning, we provide rate-optimal regret guarantees that close an open gap in the existing literature whenever exploration decays to zero, as is the case for bandit-collected data.
 An empirical investigation validates our theory.